Are you concerned with dull, dry skin?

-Instead, it creates a hydrating film over your skin, keeping your skin firm, youthful and glowing.
+Instead, it creates a hydrating film over your skin, keeping it firm, youthful and glowing.

-3. It is an essential component in the repair of your barrier function
+3. An essential component of your barrier function

 A damaged barrier function is the culprit in many common skin irritations leading to premature ageing.

-When you apply hyaluronic acid regularly, it creates an interlinked network of molecules that increase the moisture levels of damaged skin, including a hydrated visco-elastic film permeable to the air, creating a barrier until your skin can build its own or supplemental barrier.
+Applying hyaluronic acid regularly creates an interlinked network of molecules that increase the moisture levels of damaged skin, including a hydrated visco-elastic film permeable to the air, creating a barrier until your skin can build its own or supplemental barrier.

-4. Hyaluronic acid can help to reduce the severity of acne on your skin
+4. Reduces the severity of acne on your skin

-If you are a combo/oily skin type of gal or guy, controlling excess oil on your skin is always a challenge.
-But fear, not hyaluronic acid will also come to the rescue in this department, helping to slow down the overproduction of oil (sebum) on your skin.
+But fear, not hyaluronic acid, will also come to the rescue in this department, helping to slow down the overproduction of oil (sebum) on your skin.

-Disruption in your skin’s barrier function can cause breakouts and acne; gaps in this protective wall allows bacteria to penetrate, causing inflammation.
+Disruption in your skin’s barrier function can cause breakouts and acne; gaps in this protective wall allow bacteria to penetrate, causing inflammation.

 5. It plays a crucial role in your skin’s hydration

 Hyaluronic acid should be included in your skincare routine if you have dry, mature, dehydrated skin.
-Because natural levels deplete with age. by replenishing it topically, you keep your skin dewy, youthful and healthy.
+Because natural levels deplete with age.
+Replenishing it topically keeps your skin dewy, youthful and healthy.

 6. The ingredient of choice if you are considering Injectables

-Collagen injectables of yesteryear didn’t stand up to the test of time, so they were replaced with hyaluronic injection.
-Because your body already produces hyaluronic, it is considered safe for use in all types of injectables.
+Collagen injectables of yesteryear didn’t stand up to the test of time, so they were replaced with hyaluronic injections.
+Because your body already produces hyaluronic, it is safe for all injectables.

-Hyaluronic acid fillers such as Restylane or Juvéderm adds volume to your skin, plumping out any hollow areas, smoothing fine lines, and helping to decrease shadows and the great thing, once in your skin, it naturally dissolves over a year without any side effects.
+Hyaluronic acid fillers such as Restylane or Juvéderm add volume to your skin, plumping out any hollow areas, smoothing fine lines, and helping decrease shadows; the great thing is once in your skin, it naturally dissolves over a year without any side effects.

-The hyaluronic acid spheres also help to create volume by drawing water to the area, creating a filling effect.
+The hyaluronic acid spheres also help to create volume by drawing water into the area, creating a filling effect.